ibm-cloud-docs/containers/cs_network_planning.md

 |Standard clusters in {{site.data.keyword.Bluemix_notm}}|You in your IBM Cloud infrastructure (SoftLayer) account|
 {: caption="VLAN management responsibilities" caption-side="top"}

 For information about in-cluster network communication between worker nodes and pods, see [In-cluster networking](cs_secure.html#in_cluster_network).
-For information about securely connecting apps running in a Kubernetes cluster to an on-premises network or to apps that are external to your cluster, see [Setting up VPN connectivity](cs_vpn.html).
+For information about securely connecting apps that run in a Kubernetes cluster to an on-premises network or to apps that are external to your cluster, see [Setting up VPN connectivity](cs_vpn.html).

 ## Allowing public access to apps
 {: #public_access}